Talika Skintelligence Serum Anti-Age

 Emollients help keep the skin hydrated by preventing water from evaporating.

-Learn more about Biosaccharide Gum-4Carbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Biosaccharide Gum-4Carbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.